Firmware-Action

 This list should expand in the future (see issue 56).

-Firmware-action is using dagger under the hood, which makes it a rather versatile tool.
-When firmware-action is used, it automatically downloads user-specified Docker containers in which it will attempt to build the firmware.
+is used, it automatically downloads user-specified Docker containers in which it will attempt to build the firmware.

 If your firmware consists of multiple components, such as coreboot